byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 # Experience The Soil Rehabilitation Magic of Bokashi

-## *A Revival Of The Gaian Connection; a journey of healing the Soil too heal the Soul.*
+## *A Revival Of The Gian Connection; a journey of healing the Soil too heal the Soul.*

 **Life is not possible without Rich Fertile Soil.**